ErShubhamKGupta/ErShubhamKGupta/README.md

 - 👋 Hi, I’m Shubham Kumar
 - 👀 I’m interested in Web development using Microsoft .Net Technologies like ASP.NET MVC, .Net Core, SQL Server and using scripting language jQuer/JavaScript, for frontend I use Bootstrap.
 - 🌱 I’m currently learning Python and Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on real time project as freelancer.
 - 📫 How to reach me out at shubham.7368@gmail.com

 <!---